Scalable Bayes via Barycenter in Wasserstein Space: Introduction

-Our main goal is to study three theoretical properties of WASP and apply WASP in a variety of practical problems.
-The \iid\ assumption of WASP rules out many important practical problems, including regression and classification, where the data are independent and non-identically distributed (\inid).
-We relax this assumption and our results are applicable to any \inid\ data.
-Second, we show that if the number of subsets are chosen appropriately, then the WASP achieves almost the same rate of convergence as that of the full data posterior distribution.
-This implies that WASP can be used as an efficient alternative to the full data posterior distribution for uncertainty quantification in massive data settings.
-Third, we show that the method for estimating WASP is independent of the form of the model, so WASP is very general and can be easily used for estimating posterior summaries for any functional of the model parameters.
-We emphasize that WASP is not a new sampling algorithm but a general approach to easily extend existing sampling algorithms for massive data applications.
+Our main goal is to study {the} theoretical properties of WASP and apply WASP in a variety of practical problems.
+The \iid\ assumption of WASP rules out many important practical problems, including regression and classification, where the data are independent and non-identically distributed (\inid). {We relax this assumption and our theoretical results are applicable to \inid\ data}.
+Second, we show that if the number of subsets are chosen appropriately, then the WASP achieves almost the same rate of convergence as that of the full data posterior distribution. {For linear models with error distribution in the location-scale family, we strengthen this result and show that the WASP and the full data posterior distribution have the same asymptotic mean and asymptotic variance.} This implies that WASP can be used as an efficient alternative to the full data posterior distribution in massive data settings.
+Third, we show that the method for estimating WASP is independent of the form of the model, which implies that WASP is very general and can be easily used for estimating posterior summaries for any function of the model parameters.
+We emphasize that WASP is not a new sampling algorithm but a general approach to easily extend any existing sampling algorithms for massive data applications.